 At 11.31 hours, HMS Britannia turned upside down and slipped beneath the waves.
 The rescued crew were taken to Gibraltar.
 Britannia's crew returned to Britain on 21st November.
 For UB-50, Britannia was the only ship she would sink on this her last patrol, but also the heaviest in tonnage.
 Britannia’s remains today off the coast of Spain remain a war grave.

-Two days after the sinking of HMS Britannia, on the 11th of November 1918, the armistice came into effect which ceased hostilities which had raged since August 1914.
+Two days after the sinking of HMS Britannia, on the 11th of November 1918, the armistice came into effect which ceased hostilities that had raged since August 1914.
 UB-50 would return to Germany and surrender with much of the Imperial German Navy to the British at Scapa Flow.
-Today, Britannia is remembered as the last British warship to have been sunk in the First World War by weapons which were changing the nature of naval warfare.
+Today, Britannia is remembered as the last British warship to have been sunk in the First World War by weapons that were changing the nature of naval warfare.

 Notes on Sources

 Farquarson-Roberts, Mike, A History of the Royal Navy: World War I (London: I.B.
 Tauris, Inc., 2014)